Thousands pour into St. Peter's for funeral of Benedict XVI - NewsBreak

 Thousands pour into St. Peter's for funeral of Benedict XVI

-VATICAN CITY (AP) — Mourners poured into St. Peter’s Square early Thursday for the funeral of Pope Emeritus Benedict XVI, hoping to pay final respects to the German theologian who made history by retiring and participate in a rare requiem Mass for a dead pope presided over by a living one.
+VATICAN CITY — (AP) — Mourners poured into St. Peter's Square early Thursday for the funeral of Pope Emeritus Benedict XVI to pay their final respects to the German theologian who made history by retiring and to attend a rare requiem Mass for a dead pontiff presided over by a living one.

-Thick fog enshrouded the Vatican before dawn as civil protection crews and police manned metal detectors and barricades to herd well-wishers into the square.
-Police estimated some 100,000 would attend, higher than an original estimate of 60,000, Italian media reported, citing police security plans.
+Bells tolled and the crowd applauded as pallbearers carried Benedict's cypress coffin out of the basilica and rested it before the altar in the piazza, as red-robed cardinals looked on.

-Francis is due to preside over the funeral, an event drawing heads of state and royalty despite Benedict’s requests for simplicity and Vatican efforts to keep the first funeral for an emeritus pope in modern times low-key.
-Only Italy and Germany were invited to send official delegations, and German President Frank-Walter Steinmeier and Italian President Sergio Mattarella confirmed their participation.
+Heads of state and royalty, clergy from around the world and thousands of faithful flocked to the Vatican, despite Benedict’s requests for simplicity and official efforts to keep the first funeral for an pope emeritus in modern times low-key.

-But other heads of state and government decided to take the Vatican up on its offer and come in their “private capacity.”
-They included several other heads of state, at least four prime ministers and two delegations of royal representatives.

-The funeral rite calls for Benedict’s coffin to be carried out from the basilica and placed before the altar as the faithful recite the rosary.
-The ritual itself is modeled on the code used for dead popes but with some modifications given Benedict was not a reigning pope when he died.
+Many hailed from Benedict’s native Bavaria and donned traditional dress, including boiled wool coats to guard against the morning chill.

+“We came to pay homage to Benedict and wanted to be here today to say goodbye," said Raymond Mainar, who traveled from a small village east of Munich for the funeral.
+“He was a very good pope.”

 The former Joseph Ratzinger, who died Dec.
 31 at age 95, is considered one of the 20th century's greatest theologians and spent his lifetime upholding church doctrine.
 But he will go down in history for a singular, revolutionary act that changed the future of the papacy: He retired, the first pope in six centuries to do so.

-Francis has praised Benedict’s courage in stepping aside when he believed he no longer had the strength to lead the church, saying it “opened the door” to other popes doing the same.
-Francis, for his part, recently said he has already left written instructions outlining the conditions in which he too would resign if he were to become incapacitated.
+Pope Francis has praised Benedict’s courage to step aside, saying it “opened the door” to other popes doing the same.
+Francis, for his part, recently said he has already left written instructions outlining the conditions in which he too would resign.

+Francis was due to preside over the funeral, which authorities estimated some 100,000 would attend, higher than an original estimate of 60,000, Italian media reported, citing police security plans.

+Only Italy and Germany were invited to send official delegations, but other heads of state and government took the Vatican up on its offer and come in their “private capacity.”
+They included several other heads of state, at least four prime ministers and two delegations of royal representatives.

 Benedict never intended his retirement to last as long as it did — at nearly 10 years it was longer than his eight-year pontificate.
 And the unprecedented situation of a retired pope living alongside a reigning one prompted calls for protocols to guide future popes emeritus to prevent any confusion about who is really in charge.